hmslima/sambahsacompletegrammar/sambahsa.md

 **Past participle:** aurt / aur(e)n

-### VON WAHL RULES
+### THE VON WAHL RULES

-The final of these verbs are modified in the past tense and past
+The ending of these verbs are modified in the past tense and past
 participle:

 **Original –** after the modification